S-blends using more than just drill cards!

 - Scary grab bag – I love the dollar store.
-At halloween, I stock up on plastic spiders, skulls, and skeletons.
-Just last week, I did this with a kiddo.
+At Halloween, I stock up on plastic spiders, skulls, and skeletons.
+For instance, just last week, I did this with a kiddo.
 He loved it!
 I put the spiders, skulls, and skeletons in a bag.
 When he pulled them out, we got to act “scared” or “scare” each other.
-I try to get items with varying sizes and sometimes colors so we can also work on language concepts.
-Yes, when the child put their hand in the bag I shrieked a bit.
-He levitated out of his chair and we both laughed.
+I try to get items with varying sizes and sometimes colors to work on language concepts.
+Yes, when the child put their hand in the bag, I shrieked a bit.
+He levitated out of his chair, and we both laughed.

-- Stickers – As a child I loved stickers and I had a ton…Ok, as an adult I still have a huge sticker collection, but it’s now called ‘scrapbooking supplies’… Sometimes I can find stickers with “s-blends”, but thats not necessary.
-You can simply talk about sticking the sticker.
+- Stickers – As a child, I loved stickers, and I had a ton…Ok, as an adult, I still have a huge sticker collection, but it’s now called ‘scrapbooking supplies’… Sometimes I can find stickers with “s-blends,” but that’s not necessary.
+You can talk about sticking the sticker.
 What is the sticker?
 The sticker is a…

-- Stamps – Yep, I also had a stamping addiction, which we call scrap booking or card making supplies.
+- Stamps – Yep, I also had a stamping addiction, which we call scrapbooking or card-making supplies.
 So I also love stamps.
-On a low prep day, I will get out a blank piece of paper and give a student a stamp (I have a huge supply from Oriental Trading Company).
+On a low prep day, I will get a blank piece of paper and give a student a stamp (I have a huge supply from Oriental Trading Company).
 I have the child “stamp” on the page and say “stamp” or “I stamp a…”.

-- Stacking – I use stacking cups or stacking blocks to practice “stack”.
+- Stacking – I use stacking cups or stacking blocks to practice “stack.”
 You can even give them “s-blend” cards and have them practice “stacking” them.
-I saw a blog post about 7 years ago where the therapist said that instead of trying to keep the students from messing with their sound cards, she encouraged them to build with them.
+I saw a blog post about 7 years ago where the therapist said that instead of keeping the students from messing with their sound cards, she encouraged them to build with them.
 LIGHT BULB moment!
 I even give my kiddos a tissue for a better building foundation.

 - Step – Taking steps.
-I tried this once with a new set of cards (though they aren’t new anymore).
-I recommend either using items you aren’t concerned about getting some “love” or printing out and cutting up some pics you are find with getting a little messed up.
+This was once tried with a new set of cards (though they aren’t new anymore).
+I recommend either using items you aren’t concerned about getting some “love” or printing out and cutting up some pics you are fine with getting a little messed up.
 I put the “s-blend” cards or any other target around the room.
 We then take “steps” to each card and pick it up.
 On the way, we count our steps.
-I vary this from “one step” to just staying “step” depending on the level of the child.
+I vary this from “one step” to just staying “step” depending on the child’s level.

 - S-blends search – I vary this depending on if the student is reading or not.
 For a non-reader, we go through a book and “listen” for words with s-blends.
-I write them on a paper for them.
-For children who can read/write, I have them write them on their own paper.
-I then have them pick one s-blend and draw a picture of it.
+I write them on paper for them.
+For children who can read/write, I have them write on their own paper.
+Then, I have them pick one s-blend and draw a picture of it.